Europe shares bounce as optimism on Greece wins out

 European banking shares, shunned by investors after the lenders accrued a spate of expensive fines and were hit by restrictive new regulations, are attracting interest again as the outlook for lending improves and valuations look to be bottoming out.

-Mediaset rose over 8 percent in brisk trade, with traders citing a report that French media group Vivendi would be interested in buying Italy's biggest private commercial broadcaster.
+Mediaset rose as much as 7 percent in brisk trade, with traders citing a report that French media group Vivendi would be interested in buying Italy's biggest private commercial broadcaster.

-British house-building stocks Taylor Wimpey and Barratt Developments lost ground, with traders citing plans by the opposition Labour Party to impose rent controls if it won next week's election.
-(Additional reporting by Alexandre Boksenbaum-Granier; Editing by Mark Heinrich)
+UK house-building stocks Taylor Wimpey and Barratt Developments lost ground, with traders citing plans by the opposition Labour Party to impose rent controls if it won next week's election.
+(Additional reporting by Alexandre Boksenbaum-Granier; Editing by Alison Williams)

 * March quarter net profit 145.5 million rupees versus profit 254.1 million rupees year ago